edyatl/clickhouse-event-processor/README.md

 *clickhouse_event_monitor.log* - Log file with all program general events.
 It creates automatically when the program runs.

 [config.py](./config.py) - Basic configuration.
 Credentials takes from environment vars.

+[schema.sql](./db/schema.sql) - SQL dump of table schema.
+One table used at the moment.

+*binom.db* - Sqlite DB file with one table.
+It creates automatically from schema.sql if it doesn't exist when the program runs.

 [docker-compose.yml](./docker-compose.yml) - Composer file for deployment with Docker.
 Sets current app host directory as container work directory.